 - Should you wish to purchase one of these bags, please familiarize yourself with the asbestos safety brochure and information sheet which will be provided to you at the time of your purchase.

-- Residents with 9 bags or less of ACM can bring their bags to the Campbell River Waste Management Centre between 8:30 am and 4:30 pm Monday to Friday (excluding holidays).
+- Residents with 9 bags or less of ACM can bring their paperwork (including analytical testing) with their bags to the Campbell River Waste Management Centre between 8:30 am and 4:30 pm Monday to Friday (excluding holidays).

 - All residential customers are required to review and follow our residential asbestos disposal policy.